 Using the PHP SDK in your code is only half the equation.
 While it’s critical to ensure the SDK is working as expected, wrapping your features or changes in a flag inside your codebase is the first of two steps you need to take to have a fully functional feature flag.

-Step two: if you haven’t already, you’ll want to head over to your Harness project and create the flag in the Harness app.
+Step two: if you haven’t already, you’ll want to head over to your Harness project and create a flag in the Harness app.
 Once both pieces are done, you’ll be ready to roll out your feature flag.
 If you need additional help, you can either follow the in-app wizard, or you can check out the Getting Started documentation.

 Ready to get started?
 Start your free trial today!